 The Poulains lighthouse

-Located at the end of the northern tip of Belle-Île, on the other side of the Poulains beach, the Poulains lighthouse has existed since 1868.
-Today, it is fully automatic.
-The lighthouse watches over 24.5 miles of sea (about 45 kilometers) and warns sailors of the danger of the coast.
+Perched on the Northwesternmost tip of Belle-Île, beyond the Poulains tombolo, the Poulains lighthouse has stood firm since 1868.
+Today, this fully automatic beacon watches over 24.5 nautical miles of sea (roughly 45 kilometers) and warns sailors of the dangers of this coast.

 More than a lighthouse